-The good news is that it can be supplied with a Fanatec or Accuforce adapter, meaning that if you’ve got the budget, you can use this with you Fanatec DD wheelbase.
+The good news is that it can be supplied with a Fanatec or Accuforce adapter, meaning that if you’ve got the budget, you can use this with your Fanatec DD wheelbase.
 Enjoy!

 Cube Controls GT-X

-At approximately £1300, this wheel is a little more down to earth than the Precision Sim Engineering wheel.
-Nevertheless, this really is another professional grade sim racing wheel.
-The unit features backlit buttons and a full-color 4.3″ LCD screen.
-The front chassis is manufactured from 100% pure carbon fiber.
-The rear is Cube’s CNC aluminum main body, with the usual rotary encoder knobs and a joystick.
+At approximately £1300, this wheel is a little more down-to-earth than the Precision Sim Engineering wheel.
+Nevertheless, this really is another professional-grade sim racing wheel.
+The unit features backlit buttons and a full-colour 4.3″ LCD screen.
+The front chassis is manufactured from 100% pure carbon fibre.
+The rear is Cube’s CNC aluminium main body, with the usual rotary encoder knobs and a joystick.
 Compatible with Simucube any other wheelbase with the right hub adapter.

 Simcore Indy19 Formula style sim racing full carbon wheel

-If you’re one of the huge contingent of Indy racers in the sim community, check out this wheel from Australian manufacturer, Simcore.
-Weighing in at 3kgs, this fully custom designed Indy 2019 model carbon fiber sim racing steering wheel has a 300mm diameter.
+If you’re one of the huge contingents of Indy racers in the sim community, check out this wheel from Australian manufacturer, Simcore.
+Weighing in at 3kgs, this fully custom-designed Indy 2019 model carbon fibre sim racing steering wheel has a 300mm diameter.
 It has been built to Indy regs, meaning you are driving a perfect simulation of an Indycar wheel in your sim.

 There’s an 8 to 10-week order period, in which time your wheel is custom built by Simcore.